kfirdm/architecture/topology/topology.md

 1. More modern than [ZooKeeper](https://www.consul.io/intro/vs/zookeeper.html), and written in a modern language (Go).
 1. Rapidly becoming the "way to go" solution for most companies.
-1. We have experience with it internally (also in Kik).
+1. We have experience with it internally.

 ### APM